Amdy Faye: Auxerre

 Faye signed for AJ Auxerre of Ligue 1 in 1998.
 He failed to make the first team in his first season he then made three appearances in the 1999–2000 season.
-Faye then began to brake into the first team for the 2000–01 season when he made 22 appearances scoring once in his third season at the club.
+Faye then began to break into the first team for the 2000–01 season when he made 22 appearances scoring once in his third season at the club.

 His first appearances of the 2001–02 season came in their 5–0 away win over Stade Rennes on the opening day of the season when he came on as a 47th-minute substitute.
 He 23 appearances in all competitions and scored once in the cup and help Auxerre top a third-place finish in Ligue 1 qualifying then for the UEFA Champions League.
 He played for Senegal at the 2002 FIFA World Cup.

 His first game of the 2002–03 season came in Auxerre 1–0 away defeat to PSG on the opening day of the season.
 His first goal came in Auxerre 2–1 away defeat to Lens in November 2002, he then scored his second goal in their Troyes on 11 January 2003 in their 1–0 home victory.
 He played 46 games in all competitions in 2002–03 including 10 in European competitions both the Champions League and UEFA Cup, before transferring to Portsmouth for £1.5 million in August 2003.
 In his final season at Auxerre he also helped them win the 2002–03 Coupe de France, playing in the final as they defeated Paris Saint-Germain.